A Professional Angle to Handling Your Business Travel Requirements

 Adding Value to Your Business

 With many years of Travel management experience, Coromandel SAS adds value to client companies in several ways.
 Managing your Travel Account, the configuration of Travel services that will best suit your requirements, Travel Bookers training, and working with Contact Centres, are some of our key areas of expertise.

 How Will Such Services Benefit Your Organisation?

-Having experienced Travel professionals on your side will ensure you always get the best value for your money.
+Having experienced Travel professionals like Coromandel SAS on your side will ensure you always get the best value for your money.
+We have the experience to review the entire travel service from all angles.
+Your company will save money through improved efficiencies and cleaner processes.
 You can be assured of better Travel services at lower costs.

 Travel Management – FAQs

 What is Corporate Travel Management?

-In a nutshell, Corporate Travel Management is the skill and ability to provide all the Travel, Hotel and Car Rental requirements a company budgeted for, at a lower cost than budgeted, with no compromise on standards of suppliers.
+In a nutshell, Corporate Travel Management is the skill and ability to provide all the Travel, Hotel and Car Rental requirements a company budgeted for, at a lower cost than budgeted, with no compromise on the standards of suppliers.

 Does the size of a Travel Management Company (TMC), matter?

 What volume of Travel spend would make Corporate Travel Management meaningful?

 An air travel spend of 1 Million US Dollars will make a good beginning.
-There will be instances when the Travel Management Company will be able to utilise their combined client volumes to muscle deals with suppliers, that a smaller Travel agent may not be able to do.
+There will be instances when the Travel Management Company will be able to utilise their combined client volumes to muscle deals with suppliers, which a smaller Travel agent may not be able to do.

 Should all companies have a Travel Policy?